fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 This function computes the solution to a linear matrix equation \( A \cdot x = b \), where \( A \) is a square, full-rank, `real` or `complex` matrix.

-Result vector `x` returns the exact solution to within numerical precision, provided that the matrix is not ill-conditioned.
+Result vector or array `x` returns the exact solution to within numerical precision, provided that the matrix is not ill-conditioned.
 The solver is based on LAPACK's `*GESV` backends.

 ### Syntax